18F/ada-sandbox/pages/service-animals.md

 ## Asking a Service Animal to Leave

-A business or state or local government can ask a service animal to leave if:
+A business or state/local government can ask a service animal to leave if:

 - The dog is not housebroken.
 - The dog is out of control, and the person cannot get the dog under control.